FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 ##### parameters

+timeout
-* timeout: OPTIONAL the length, expressed in seconds until the point will stale out.
+: OPTIONAL the length, expressed in seconds until the point will stale out.
 Default is 300 seconds or 5 minutes.

+uid
-* uid: OPTIONAL input parameter, needed to update existing SPI,
+: OPTIONAL input parameter, needed to update existing SPI,

+longitude
-* longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.

+latitude
-* latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682).

+droneUid
-* droneUid: the uid of the connected drone.
+: the uid of the connected drone.

+name
-* name: the name of the drone, will become also the name of the video stream.
+: the name of the drone, will become also the name of the video stream.

 ###### Example Body